stablekernel/aqueduct/doc/db/header.md

   String name;

-  @Attributes(unique: true)
+  @AttributeHint(unique: true)
   String email;
 }
 ```
-There are eight configurable attributes available in the [Attributes] class.
+There are eight configurable hints available in the [AttributeHint] class.

 * `primaryKey` - Indicates that property is the primary key of the table represented by this persistent type.
 Must be one per persistent type.
 * `databaseType` - Uses a more specific type for the database column than can be derived from the Dart type of the property.
 For example, you may wish to specify that an integer property is stored in a database column that holds an 8-byte integer, instead of the default 4-byte integer.